Vicosity is a fluid's resistance to flow and can be valued as dynamic (absolute) or kinematic.

 SG = Specific Gravity

 A fluid where the shearing stress is linearly related to the rate of shearing strain - is designated as a Newtonian Fluid.

 A Newtonian material is referred to as true liquid since the viscosity or consistency is not affected by shear such as agitation or pumping at a constant temperature.
 Most common fluids - both liquids and gases - are Newtonian fluids.
 Water and oils are examples of Newtonian liquids.

 Shear-thinning or Pseudo-plastic Fluids

-A Shear-thinning or pseudo-plastic fluid is a fluid where viscosity decreases with increasing shear rate.
+A Shear-thinning or pseudo-plastic fluid is a fluid where the viscosity decrease with increased shear rate.
 The structure is time-independent.

 A Thixotropic fluid has a time-dependent structure.
 The viscosity of a thixotropic fluid decreases with increasing time - at a constant shear rate.

 Ketchup and mayonnaise are examples of thixotropic materials.
 They appear thick or viscous but are possible to pump quite easily.

 Some dilatant fluids can become almost solid in a pump or pipe line.
 With agitation cream becomes butter and candy compounds.
 Clay slurry and similar heavily filled liquids do the same thing.

 Bingham Plastic Fluids

 A Bingham Plastic Fluid has a yield value which must be exceeded before it will start to flow like a fluid.
 From that point the viscosity decreases with increasing agitation.
 Toothpaste, mayonnaise and tomato ketchup are examples of such products.

-Example - Air, Converting between Kinematic and Absolute Viscosity
+Example - Air, Convert between Kinematic and Absolute Viscosity